ra3k0/the-lab/docker/ator-relay/README.md

 # How to install ATOR relay as Docker container

-#### Not for use on arm64 devices

-This tutorial help Atornauts test and experiment with a docker container to set up a new ATOR relay in preparation and testing for the new Ator network
+This tutorial help Atornauts test and experiment with a docker container to set up a new ATOR relay in preparation and testing for the new Ator network.
+This instruction works for both amd64 and arm64 (Such as Raspberry Pi).

 ### Install a fresh Debian 12 Bookworm (CLI Only)